gfjardim/unRAID-plugins/source/unassigned.devices/usr/local/emhttp/plugins/unassigned.devices/README.md

-**Auto Mount USB Mass Storage Devices**
+**Unassigned Devices**

-This plugin uses UDEV to automount and share inserted USB mass storage devices.
+This plugin uses UDEV to automount and share disks that are not part of your unRAID array.
-Available devices are listed under "Main/USB Devices" tab.
+Available devices are listed under "Main/Unassigned Devices" tab.